 Decreased sexual energy is also a common side effect of a number of medications.
 If you started taking any new medication around the same time that you began to notice a difference in your sex drive, mention this to the health care provider that prescribed the medication.
 You may need to change the dosage or even try a different medication instead.
 Do not stop taking your medication without first talking with your provider.

 Beyond being tired, depression, as well as anxiety, especially those that are undiagnosed and untreated, can often affect one's libido.
 Take some time to think about how you've been feeling lately, separate from the obvious frustration with not being as sexually charged as you want to be.
-Take a look at First year feels depressed for more information on depression or Anxiety ruining family and intimate relationships for information on anxiety.
+Take a look at Friend is depressed — How to help? for more information on depression or Anxiety ruining family and intimate relationships for information on anxiety.
 If you think the descriptions of depression or anxiety seem familiar, it makes sense to talk with a professional about it.
 Antidepressants can reduce libido and/or inhibit orgasm, so it's important to discuss these issues with your health care provider if you already take or are thinking about taking these drugs.

 What else is happening in your life?
 Arguments between partners, a lack of trust or intimacy, communication problems, or other issues that cause friction in a relationship can easily make people lose interest in sex.
 You may want to work with your partner(s) to identify and repair barriers to intimacy, which may include seeking couples counseling that can provide you with perspective as well as doable approaches.
 Consider reading Harriet Lerner's books, The Dance of Anger: A Woman's Guide to Changing the Patterns of Intimate Relationships and The Dance of Intimacy: A Woman's Guide to Courageous Acts of Change in Key Relationships, for more information on issues with a partner.